distribits/distribits-2024-website/content/about.md

 The event will comprise a two-day conference and an additional hackathon day.

+### Audience

+We target a diverse audience to promote a stimulating exchange across professions, disciplines, and expertise.
+Attendees may include researchers, data stewards for collaborative initiatives, data scientists, software developers from academic or corporate environments, or simply enthusiastic individuals.
+Some people will have expertise with tools like git-annex and DataLad, but this is not a requirement for participation.

 ### Conference

 We are planning the conference as a single-track event.